siva4real/snake-game-two-1760739708/README.md

 - Optional URL ping via query parameter (?url=...) as described below.
 - No external dependencies.

+Theme:
+- Updated to a red-themed style (round 2).
+The UI, canvas backdrop, snake, and food colors are now red/pink shades.
+No gameplay logic changed.

 ## Setup
 No build step is required.